Cat vaccination Kaiserslautern: Which vaccinations does your cat need?

 ✅ Cat flu (feline herpes & calicivirus)

-➡ Symptoms: Coughing, sneezing, eye inflammation, fever
+➡ Symptoms: Cough, sneezing, eye inflammation, fever

 ➡ Highly contagious – also important for indoor cats!